schelterstudios/GoCoordinator/README.md

 }
 ```
 Since **FriendsViewController** is a storyboard view controller, we subclass StoryboardCoordinator and declare it's view controller as type **FriendsViewController**.
 We override it's initializer so it can capture data to pass on to its viewe controller, and we override `start()` to pass that data.
 That's it!
 Now, once you add **FriendsCoordinator** to the coordinator hierarchy, it will automatically call `start()` and load up **FriendsViewController** for you.
 > Special Note: The default behavior of storyboard coordinators is to find a storyboard that matches its prefix. (ie: *Friends*Coordinator will look for *Friends*.storyboard.)
-If there's no StoryboardOwner assigned, it will also look for the *Is Initial View Controller* flag.)
+If there's no StoryboardOwner assigned, it will also look for the view controller with the *Is Initial View Controller* flag.)

 Now, let's move right on to the second coordinator **FriendInfoCoordinator**.
 This one, like the previous one, is a storyboard coordinator, but there are a few differences.
 Let's take a look.
 ```swift